Erechthias zebrina

 Erechthias zebrina is a fungus moth (family Tineidae).
 Initially, it was mistakenly believed to be an ermine moth (family Yponomeutidae) of genus Argyresthia.

 This species has a wingspan of 8–10 mm.
 It was first described by Arthur Gardiner Butler in 1881 from Hawaii, but is a widespread species reported from Africa, the Seychelles, Réunion, Mauritius, Sri Lanka, India, Australia, China, Java, Borneo, Fiji, Samoa, Society Islands, South America (including Brazil) and the West Indies.

-The larvae have been collected amongst old books, in a mud dauber's abandoned nest, in houses, and on the trunk of Aleurites moluccanus.
-It is believed to feed upon arthropod remains and other detritus.